Reignable/Honours-Project/plan.md

 The key setting to produce is sag.
 This is how much the suspension sits into its travel when the rider is on the bike.
 This is calculated as 20% - 30% of the travel and adjusted by changing the spring of the shock.
 More air on an air shock, heavier spring on a coil shock.

 The purpose of this project was to produce a application which uses image analysis to carry out the required measurements and calculations to produce a sag setting.
-This would make it easier for beginner and intermediate riders to correctly setup their suspension.
+Intended for use in a mobile app, this would make it easier for beginner and intermediate riders to correctly setup their suspension.

 ### Methods
  - Python vs Android